brazennavy/Project-1/README.md

 - Update the configuration file to include ports for services (5601 9200)
 - Run the playbook, and navigate to your machine to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_ the playbook.yml file
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on? the "hosts" section of the .yml playbook file indicates which group from your ansible hosts configuration will be acted on by the playbook.
-- _Which URL do you navigate to in order to check that the ELK server is running? the public IP address

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._